wjayee/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User requests to search for animals in the catalog using a specific keyword.
-2. AnimalCatalog applies the search based on the given keyword to all animal entries.
-3. AnimalCatalog displays a list of animals that match the keyword.
+2. AnimalCatalog displays a list of animals that match the keyword.
     - Use case ends.

 **Extensions:**